suisuyy/learn/doc/note/else.md

 openssl genrsa -out suisuy.eu.org.key 2048
-2.CSR  Generate a certificate signing request (CSR) that embeds your public key. openssl req -new -sha256 -key suisuy.eu.org.key -out suisuy.eu.org.csr 3.CERT Share your CSR with your Certificate Authority (CA) to receive a final certificate or a certificate chain.
+2.CSR  Generate a certificate signing request (CSR) that embeds your public key. openssl req -new -sha256 -key suisuy.eu.org.key -out suisuy.eu.org.csr 3.CERT Share your CSR with your Certificate Authority (CA) to receive a final certificate or a certificate chain. then run http-server -a -p 443 -S -C certificate.crt -K suisuy.eu.org.key

 4.Install your final certificate in a non-web-accessible place such as /etc/ssl (Linux and Unix) or wherever IIS requires it (Windows).